WojciechMatuszewski/cloudflare-mcp-server-client-example/README.md

       - Keyboard navigation now works in reverse order unless you play around with `tabIndex`.

       - The CSS styling that you have on the list and items might need to change since "top" and "bottom" directions are inverted.

+- I could not find any way to _disconnect_ from the MCP server via the MCP client.